pbagos/PRED-LD/README.md

 ## Arguments
 PRED-LD accepts the following command-line arguments:

 - --file-path: The path to the input file containing SNP data.
-The file should be in tab-separated format (TSV,TXT).
+The file should be in tab-separated format (TSV,TXT)
-- --r2threshold: A float value specifying the R2 threshold for LD filtering.
+- --r2threshold: A float value specifying the R2 threshold for LD filtering
-- --pop: A string indicating the population code to use for LD calculations (EUR, EAS, SAS, AFR).
+- --pop: A string indicating the population code to use for LD calculations (EUR, EAS, SAS, AFR)
-- --maf: A float value indicating the minor allele frequency (MAF) threshold.
+- --maf: A float value indicating the minor allele frequency (MAF) threshold
-- --ref: A string indicating the LD Reference files (Pheno_Scanner, TOP_LD, Hap_Map)
+- --ref: A string indicating the LD Reference files (Pheno_Scanner, TOP_LD, Hap_Map, all_panels)
+- --imp_list: A filename (.txt) to define SNPs to impute (each SNP has a new line, no header)

 ## Usage
 To run PRED-LD, navigate to the directory containing the script and execute it with the required arguments.
 Here is an example command: